 The Tasnim news agency, near the Revolutionary Guards, reported that the air base and nuclear facility near the city were safe.
 They dismissed reports of any attack from outside the country.

-State media quoted Iran’s top army commander, Abdolrahim Mousavi, saying that the air defence batteries in Isfahan shot at a few airborne objects, but caused no damage.
+State media quoted Iran’s top army commander, Abdolrahim Mousavi, saying that the air defense batteries in Isfahan shot at a few airborne objects but caused no damage.

 He said experts were conducting further investigations, and their findings would be announced.